Who is Roki Sasaki and What Will His Challenges Be in MLB?

 This led to a bidding war that resulted in Yamamoto signing the richest contract in MLB history for a pitcher, a $325 million deal with the Los Angeles Dodgers.
 As a minor league free agent, teams are limited to spending only their international bonus pool to land his services.

-Although Sasaki is sure to be the top pitching prospect in baseball upon signing, there are still things the young phenom has to work through if he is going to ascend to the top of Major League Baseball.
+Although Sasaki is sure to be one of the top pitching prospects in baseball upon signing, there are still things the young phenom has to work through if he is going to ascend to the top of Major League Baseball.
 Here’s what we can learn from each pitch in his arsenal, as we project what Sasaki will be for his new club in 2025.

 Roki Sasaki Scouting Report: What Pitches Does He Throw?